 At Lois Hazel, fabrics are fundamental, often serving as inspiration for each collection and acting as an expression of the brand’s core values.
 The fabrics we use have been selected on the basis that they adhere to at least one or more of the following criteria:

-100% NATURAL: Fabric that is made up of fibres that come from nature, so that they will easily return back to nature once disposed of.
+100% Natural: Fabric that is made up of fibres that come from nature so that they can easily return back to nature once disposed of.

-TRACEABLE: Fabrics that can be traced right back to its raw form, where it was grown, spun and produced.
+Traceable: Fabrics that can be traced right from to its raw form, where it was grown, spun and produced.

 At Lois Hazel we demand the same commitment to ethical and sustainable practices from all of our suppliers.
 Below is a list of suppliers we work with.

 MTK: Melbourne Textiles Knitting Co (MTK) is a Melbourne-based textile company that creates premium quality circular and flat knitted fabrics.
 They use a range of high-quality fibres and have a strong focus on investing in better practices for the future.

 Shino Shouten: A Japanese fabric supplier who work with a range of high quality, certified fabrics.
 We work through their Melbourne-based partner SASPAC, a Japanese fabric wholesaler.

 Hemp Fortex: A Fabric supplier based in Qingdoa, China.
 Founded in 1999 with the idea that textiles can be luxurious and high quality while simultaneously being sustainable and eco-friendly.

 Potters Textiles: A Fabric supplier based in Western Australia who focus on supplying high quality, beautiful linen to the Australian wholesale and retail market.